Larry Williams

-Larry Williams (born Lawrence Eugene Williams, a.k.a.
-Lawrence Edward Williams; May 10, 1935 – January 7, 1980) was an American rhythm and blues and rock and roll singer, songwriter, producer, and pianist from New Orleans, Louisiana.
-Williams is best known for writing and recording some rock and roll classics from 1957 to 1959 for Specialty Records, including "Bony Moronie", "Short Fat Fannie", "Slow Down", "Dizzy, Miss Lizzy" (1958), "Bad Boy" and "She Said Yeah" (1959).
-John Lennon was a fan, and The Beatles and several other British Invasion groups recorded several of his songs.
+Lawrence Eugene Williams (May 10, 1935 – January 7, 1980) was an American rhythm and blues and rock and roll singer, songwriter, and pianist from New Orleans.
+He is best known for writing and recording some rock and roll classics from 1957 to 1959 for Specialty Records, including "Bony Moronie", "Short Fat Fannie", "Slow Down", "Dizzy, Miss Lizzy" (1958), "Bad Boy" and "She Said Yeah" (1959).
+John Lennon was an admirer, and the Beatles and several other British Invasion groups recorded several of his songs.

 Williams' life mixed tremendous success with violence and drug addiction.
 He was a longtime friend of Little Richard, with whom his life intertwined personally and professionally from their meeting in 1955 to Williams' death in 1980.

 Early life

 Born in New Orleans, Louisiana, on May 10, 1935, Williams moved west with his family early in his childhood.
 He spent some time with relatives in Chicago, Illinois, before relocating to Oakland, California in 1945.

-Growing up in New Orleans, Williams learned to play piano as a boy.
+Williams learned to play piano as a boy.
 As a teen he joined a local R&B band in Oakland, Calif., when his parents relocated there.
-In 1954 he returned to New Orleans and began to work as a chauffeur/valet for singer Lloyd Price, eventually becoming pianist for Price as well as R&B singers Roy Brown and Percy Mayfield, who were all recording for Specialty Records.
-After establishing himself as a sideman, in 1957 Williams signed his own deal with Specialty, whose owners were hoping to help fill the gap that had just been left when their biggest star, Little Richard, left Rock and Roll for a (temporary) life in the ministry.